- 1 Download PuTTY for Windows

 Double click on the downloaded .msi file and being with the setup process.

-Click on next and then select the path you want the installation to be done at.
+Click on next and then select the path for the installation.

 Select the product feature you want to be installed in your system and click on install.